skellis46/slipbox/two women dancing.md

 As social media subjects they are standing reserve; mere commodities for ...
 But as human beings, they are not.[@jacobs-2021-tech p.31]

+Their screendance -- and it is so clearly a dance for screens -- is only happening in this way because of that smartphone they are holding, and perhaps also the software that will gratefully swallow them and their dance when they are finished.
+Instagram Stories?
+TikTok?

 This is one of the tremendous paradoxes of our time: it undermines the binary of the focal thing vs device paradigm.
 I didn't need to see the mediated, algorithm-ed, commodification of their dancing (even though I could see it to a certain extent in the movement -- they were mimicking).
 I could imagine their filmic ghosts on that small screen; the framing, the dancing.